stumpwm/stumpwm/README.md

 All new lisp definitions are built in a new common lisp package `stumpwm-dfg`.
 That means this repo **will not break your existing StumpWM config**.

+There is no official manual for this branch.
+However, you can see what it offers quickly in the **short videos** and [an example config](./tmp/example-config/init.lisp) file below.

+The intention this repo is to let interested users to use dynamic floating windows before it is merged.
+The author is **dedicated to fix bugs and keep updated** with the official master branch.
+Please feel free open an issue for any kind of requests (explanation, usage, docstring requests, bugs.. etc).
+I am very glad to help.
+Thank you!

 ## Features